Agentflow (Python library)¶

 - User query enters the system β The graph starts at the MAIN node with the user's message.

-- Agent reasoning β The LLM receives the query and available tools, decides to call
+- Agent reasoning β The Agent class calls the LLM with the query and available tools, deciding to call

-get_weather("Tokyo"). - Tool execution β The graph routes to TOOL node, which executes the weather function.
+get_weather("Tokyo"). - Tool execution β The Agent class automatically routes to TOOL node, which executes the weather function.

-- Agent synthesis β Results return to MAIN, where the LLM formulates a final answer using the weather data.
+- Agent synthesis β The Agent class routes back to MAIN, where the LLM formulates a final answer using the weather data.

 π Learn the concepts¶